 The fastest growing line item is interest on debt expense and it will balloon higher.
 Corporations pay massively less in taxes and will not contribute, in fact their lack of contribution will accelerate the deficit finance requirements.

-The main message: Higher rates, which are now inevitable due to the US government being forced to finance ever more debt, will cause the inversion of the yield curve and the next recession and there is nothing the Fed can do to stop it.
+The main message: The US government being forced to finance ever more debt will cause the inversion of the yield curve and the next recession and there is nothing the Fed can do to stop it.
 Bullard knows it hence he’s already ringing the warning bell.

 And guess what: This all means that this $TNX $SPX ratio heads and shoulders pattern will trigger unless bulls can get a massive blow-off rally: